StarlingUAS/ProjectStarling/system/mavros2/README.md

-# `starling-mavros` Container
+# `starling-mavros2` Container

-This container holds both MAVROS and a ROS1/2 bridge.
-In the future, we expect to use the ROS2 version of MAVROS which will eliminate the need for the ROS1/2 bridge.
+This container is the native ROS2 MAVROS container.
+Most of the below still holds.

 ## Contents
 [TOC]